khushi-kapoor/Snakey/README.md

-# snakeGame
+# Snakey
-A snake game using pure JS
+The classic snake game with a twist - the maze problem.
+Technology used - HTML, CSS and Javascript